 The Office of Environment and Heritage (OEH) maintains the Aboriginal Heritage Information Management System, (AHIMS) which includes:

 - information about Aboriginal objects that have been reported to the Director General, Department of Premier and Cabinet

-- information about Aboriginal Places which have been declared by the Minister for the Environment to have special significance with respect to Aboriginal culture
+- information about Aboriginal places which have been declared by the Minister for the Environment to have special significance with respect to the Aboriginal culture

 - archaeological reports.

-AHIMS has operated since the 1970s, and as at June 2011 contained detailed information on 67,000 recorded sites and 10,700 archaeological and other Aboriginal heritage reports.
+AHIMS has operated since the 1970’s and as June 2011 contained detailed information on 67,000 recorded sites and 10,700 archaeological and other Aboriginal heritage reports.

 How are Aboriginal objects and places protected?